-Another virus victim: The US as a global leader in a time of crisis - The Boston Globe
+Another virus victim: the US as a global leader in a time of crisis - The Boston Globe

 Advertisement

-In 2003, President George W. Bush established a program, the President’s Emergency Plan for AIDS Relief, that has provided as much as $90 billion and is considered the largest single effort against a single disease.
-It is credited for saving many thousands of lives in Africa alone.
+In 2003, president George W. Bush established a program, the President’s Emergency Plan for AIDS Relief, that has provided as much as $90 billion and is considered the largest single effort against a single disease.
+It is credited with saving many thousands of lives in Africa alone.

 But the United States is not taking those kinds of steps today.